nurcinozer/100-days-of-Web3/02_dApp_and_Intro_to_Smart_Contracts/README.md

 <b>Note:</b> I couldn't spend much time for Web3 today because of my school and work.
 However, I continued to learn some subjects, though in a short time.

-#❓ What is a Decentralized Application?
+# :question: What is a Decentralized Application?

 A DApp has:
 - A standard front-end